Gogeruk/korsikov-simple-blog/app/markdown/blog/quotes_i_collected_on_goddess_isis.md

 ---
-title: "Quotes I collected on goddess Isis."
+title: "Quotes I collected on goddess Isis"
 tags: ["quotation", "pagan"]
 description: "Some quotes on the goddess Isis."
 date: "2024-09-07 18:00:00"